MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M06_Integrating_External_Source_Control_with_Azure_Pipelines.md

 1. On the GitHub page displaying the content of the fork, locate and click the entry representing the file **azure-pipelines.yml**.
 This will automatically open the file and display its content.
 1. On the **master/calculator/azure-pipelines.yml** page, in the upper right corner of the pane displaying the file content, click the **Edit this file** icon in the shape of a pencil.

-    > **Note**: Our project already contains tests written using Mocha so we just need to execute them in out pipeline.
+    > **Note**: Our project already contains tests written using Mocha so we just need to execute them in our pipeline.

 1. To add the test run, add the `npm test` command directly below the `npm run build` command, with the same indentation.
 In addition, update the `displayName` entry to `'npm install, build, and test'` to clearly indicate what each task of the build is doing: